ublue-os/akmods/README.md

     COPY --from=ghcr.io/ublue-os/akmods:RELEASE /rpms/ /tmp/rpms
     RUN rpm-ostree install /tmp/rpms/*.rpm

+It is also required that rpmfusion repos are installed and available to provide dependencies for these kmod RPMs.

 # Features

 Feel free to PR more kmod build scripts into this repo!